Paper Plate Traffic Stoplight – Transportation Kid Craft Idea

 CALLING ALL MY CRAFTY MOM FRIENDS!
-Today’s Paper Plate Stoplight kid craft idea is PERFECT for those children who love everything and anything transportation related {my son is ALL about trucks and cars these days so of course he inspired this simple DIY}
+Today’s Paper Plate Stoplight kid craft idea is PERFECT for those children who love everything and anything transportation related {my son is ALL about trucks and cars these days so of course he inspired this simple DIY for kids!}

 Today’s post is just like the real stoplights you see on roads today.
 A simple paper plate is cut in half to create the top and bottom of the light.
 Then throw in some more colored cardstock and a little black paint & you have the recipe to a fun craft for all ages!